 Enjoyable though the movie is overall, it is one for children, purely because they will appreciate the simple, Disney-like quality to the storyline and its pacey adventure.
 Although debatable that the fantasy sci-fi element would be lost on pre-six-year-olds and the unsophisticated narrative unappealing to even older children, if Tarzan can entice families through the cinema door, then Klooss’ job is done.

-Tarzan is in cinemas nationwide on 2nd May 2014.
+Tarzan is released nationwide on 2nd May 2014.

 Watch the trailer for Tarzan here: